metamorph-inc/openmeta-mms/docs/pet/pet_drivers.rst

    Optimizer only sets the default optimization starting point for that variable to be the (minimum+maximum)/2.

-.. warning:: Unfortunately (and non-intuitively) setting a Design Variable's range DOES NOT keep the Optimizer from setting the Design Variable's value outside of that range during the optimization process.
-In order to properly constrain Design Variables **for now**, the user must add an additional Constraint atom to the Optimizer Driver for each constrained Design Variable, set that Constraint atom's **MinValue** and **MaxValue** attributes to the desired Design Variable bounds, and connect the Design Variable to the Constraint using Connect Mode at the PET level (i.e. outside of the Optimizer).
+.. warning:: Setting a Design Variable's range DOES NOT keep the Optimizer from setting the Design Variable's value outside of that range during the optimization process.
+   In order to properly constrain Design Variables, the user must add an additional Constraint to the Optimizer Driver for each constrained Design Variable, set that Constraint's **MinValue** and **MaxValue** attributes to the desired Design Variable bounds, and connect the Design Variable to the Constraint using Connect Mode at the PET level *(i.e. outside of the Optimizer)*.

 .. figure:: images/DesignVariableOptimizerWorkaround.png
    :alt: text